Circuit-Digest/arduino-gps-interfacing-tutorial/README.md

 ## Contributing

 Feel free to contribute to the project by opening issues or submitting pull requests.
 Your feedback and improvements are highly appreciated.

+## Special Thanks

+A special thanks to [Mikal Hart](https://github.com/mikalhart) for the incredible TinyGPSPlus library.
+Their dedication and contributions have greatly enriched this project.

 ## License